WhittlesJr/spacemacs-functions/README.md

 Depending on the layers you enable, you may have to fake out some variables.
 Unfortunately, the structure of these utility function files isn't always self-contained or "pure," and may contain references to global variables.
 For example, in the code above, I had to set `dotspacemacs-persistent-server` to `nil`.

+I haven't tried any of the others, because I haven't found a need for them just yet.
+If you start using this and discover some more concrete examples of these gotchas, by all means edit this README and create a pull request with the details.

 ### Useful functions